 "About all I could figure out to do was punch things, so I punched some flowers.
 Yeah, eat that flowers!
 And you too, patch of dirt!"

-In opposition to the traditional practice of setting games in spartan worlds with nothing about that doesn't want to kill you
+In opposition to the traditional practice of setting games in spartan worlds with Everything Trying to Kill You

 There being only so many buttons on the game controller, the user interface is rarely set up to allow any kind of sophisticated interaction with these props, so the usual way of dealing with such things is to blast them to pieces

 .
 Quite often, the game will actively reward

 you for this with various forms of in-game currency or powerups.

 becomes commonplace, expect this to increase, as objects can suddenly become extremely useful as weapons.
 If destructible objects are useful only to show off how awesome the physics engine is, then you've discovered an example of Wreaking Havok

 is a close relative that this trope often wishes to emulate.